Nico-Shock/Setup-Arch-Linux-Nvidia-Gaming-Ready/README.md

 linux /vmlinuz-linux-cachyos-rc
 initrd /initramfs-linux-cachyos-rc.img
 ```

 Change the lines in the config to match and boot into the new kernel you installed.
+Make sure you don't need to install the `linux-cachyos linux-cachyos-headers linux-cachyos-nvidia-open` packages manually because they will be installed automatically for the kernel you installed.

 ## Theming for Gnome